nerc-project/nerc-docs/docs/openstack/create-and-connect-to-the-VM/ssh-to-cloud-VM.md

 !!! info "How to attach New Security Group(s) to any running VM?"
     If you want to attach any new Security Group(s) to a running VM after it was launched.
-First create all new Security Group(s) with all rules required as described [here](../access-and-security/security-groups.md).
+First create all new Security Group(s) with all the rules required as described [here](../access-and-security/security-groups.md).
 Note that same
     Security Groups can be used by multiple VMs so don't create same or redundant Security Rules based Security Groups as there are Quota per project.
 Once have created all Security Groups, you can easily attach them with any existing